Is a Private Equity Firm Required to Register?

-The Alberta Securities Commission determines whether a PE Firm is advising for a business purpose by asking several questions, including the following:
+The Alberta Securities Commission refers to trading for a business purpose as the “business trigger” for registration.
+It determines whether a PE Firm is trading for a business purpose by asking several questions, including the following:

-- Is the PE Firm engaging in activities similar to those of a registered adviser?
+- Is the PE Firm engaging in activities similar to those of a registered dealer?

-- Is the PE Firm directly or indirectly soliciting investors on the basis of its securities advice?
+- Is the PE Firm directly or indirectly soliciting trades?

-- Is the PE Firm advising with repetition, regularity or continuity?
+- Is the PE Firm trading with repetition, regularity or continuity?

-- Is the PE Firm being, or expected to be, compensated for advising?
+- Is the PE Firm being, or expected to be, compensated for trades?

-This is not a complete list and no single answer determines whether a PE Firm is advising for a business purpose.
+This is not a complete list and no single answer determines whether a PE Firm is trading for a business purpose.

-The adviser registration requirement is the requirement in Alberta securities law that prohibits a PE Firm from acting as an adviser unless the PE Firm is registered in the appropriate category of adviser with the Alberta Securities Commission.
+The dealer registration requirement is the requirement in Alberta securities law that prohibits a PE Firm from acting as a dealer unless that the PE Firm is registered in the appropriate category of dealer with the Alberta Securities Commission.

 An individual who trades on behalf of a registered PE Firm, or acts as that PE Firm’s ultimate designated person (i.e., chief executive officer) or chief compliance officer, is also required to register with the Alberta Securities Commission.

-In order to be registered, and to maintain its registration, as an adviser, a PE Firm must satisfy certain capital and insurance requirements, and the individuals whose registration the PE Firm sponsors must satisfy certain proficiency requirements.
+In order to be registered, and to maintain its registration, as a dealer, a PE Firm must satisfy certain capital and insurance requirements, and the individuals whose registration the PE Firm sponsors must satisfy certain proficiency requirements.

-When is a PE Firm required to register as an adviser?
+When is a PE Firm required to register as a dealer?

-- The PE Firm is authorized to invest the PE Fund’s capital at any time; or
+- The PE Firm is authorized to raise capital at any time;

-What are the categories of registration as an adviser?
+What are the categories of registration as a dealer?

-Are there exemptions from the adviser registration requirement?
+Are there exemptions from the dealer registration requirement?

-There are a small number of exemptions from the adviser registration requirement, the availability of which depends on the nature of the PE Firm’s activities.
-A PE Firm may apply to the Alberta Securities Commission for discretionary relief if it is unable to comply with a specific provision of an adviser registration exemption.
+A PE Firm may apply to the Alberta Securities Commission for discretionary relief if it is unable to comply with a specific provision of a dealer registration exemption.